bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+>An adaptive website typically includes different static versions of the page for mobile, desktop, and tablet views.
+Whereas a responsive website will adjust its appearance dynamically through a wide range of display widths.

 2. Describe what it means to be mobile first vs desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?